PlummersSoftwareLLC/Primes/PrimeSQL/solution_3/README.md

 ### Oracle2 implementation

 This implementation does not use the base algorithm.
 It is as close as possible to the [SQLite solution 1](../solution_1/) implementation and algorithm.
+The actual calculation makes use of only SQL statements.

 ## Run instructions